 “Choices.
 That’s what you’re struggling with.
 Take for example this bridge.
 Let’s walk off it”

-The minute he says it I want to stay on it.
+The minute he says it, I want to stay on it.

 “You’re struggling to follow.
-You have trouble with people telling you what to do, because you want to make all of your own choices.
+You have trouble with people telling you what to do.
+You want to make all your own choices.
 We’re faced with a fork in the path.
 So do we go left or do we go right?”

 I think about it.
 With a left or a right decision, I normally just go left.